IllusiveAldebaran/cse15l-lab-reports/lab-report-1-week1.md

 ###**3) **Trying some commands (cmon I know this)**

-I kb report week 1now some of the basic commands.
+I know some of the basic commands.
 I know that `cd`, `mkdir`, `rmdir`, `mv`, etc. I use them almost every day.
 But maybe I'll list some of my favorite info.
 Adding the "-l" flag to ls is more likeable if I want information on permssions and time.
 The "find" command is very helpful to search.
 Usually I use it as `find <path_parent> -name <file_name>` And of course the grep command.
 The command gives me a line with the expression I am looking for.
 Like `grep <file_name> <regex_expression>`

+And of course there are a lot of other commands.
+And shortcuts like using :s/.../../ or maybe !* or !<number>.
 ![Image](images/bash_commands.png)